-On February 13, 2010, more than 650 faculty, staff, students, alumni, and friends of Thomas Aquinas College gathered in Our Lady of the Most Holy Trinity Chapel as the College inaugurated Dr. Michael F. McLean as its fourth president.
+n February 13, 2010, more than 650 faculty, staff, students, alumni, and friends of Thomas Aquinas College gathered in Our Lady of the Most Holy Trinity Chapel as the College inaugurated Dr. Michael F. McLean as its fourth president — an office he would hold for the next 12 years.

 Over the course of more than 30 years at the College, Dr. McLean has served as assistant dean for student affairs, vice president for development and, from 2003 to 2010, dean of the College.
 “Michael McLean has been a superior teacher, a superior dean, and a successful vice president for development,” remarked Dr. McArthur.
 “He is, therefore, not only qualified but competent and capable of the highest kind of leadership for the College today.”